fel-dev/ecm-gui-v1/documentos/02-Especificação do Projeto.md

 ID	|Constraint
 --|--
 C-01	|The system will be developed exclusively in C++ with WinUI 3, without external frameworks.
-C-02	|The system must not modify the Windows registry.
-C-03	|The system will not integrate with cloud services or external APIs.
+C-02| The system may clean obsolete or temporary registry entries, but must not alter system-critical keysC-03	|The system will not integrate with cloud services or external APIs.
 C-04	|The system will require administrative permissions only for operations involving protected directories.

 > - [Requisitos Funcionais